malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

 * Sign
     * Print and Sign it if paper application
     * Paste an image of your signature if PDF application
     * Type your name.

-## Other tips
+## Cover letter - other tips
 * Print the ad as a PDF before you start.
 If you get an interview and they've deleted the advert, you might not remember what requirements they had.
-* If electronic application, EXPORT AS A PDF unless they requested Word.
+* If electronic application, EXPORT AS A PDF unless they request Word.
 Not everyone has the same software and it could make things weird, especially tables.
 * I aim for (Double spaced), 60-80% of one page
     * Avoid spilling over to a second page then stopping after 3 lines
     * Avoid half-empty one-page letters